Rehabilitation of Offenders (Amendment) Bill [HL]

 Description

-Certain sentences remain permanently non-rehabilitated: life imprisonment, preventive detention, detention during Her Majesty's pleasure or for life, imprisonment for public protection, detention for public protection, and extended sentences of imprisonment or detention.
+- Exceptions: Sentences of life imprisonment, preventive detention, detention during Her Majesty's pleasure, imprisonment for public protection, detention for public protection, and extended sentences remain excluded from rehabilitation.
+However, life sentences are the only such sentences that remain un-rehabilitated for persons under 18 at time of the offense.

 Government Spending